resource-watch/ocean-watch-data/datasets/ocn_025_rw0_ocean_ndcs/README.md

 This file describes the Ocean Nationally Determined Contributions (NDC) dataset on [Ocean Watch](https://www.oceanwatchdata.org)

 ### Function
-The data shows whether sectoral adaptation and mitigation measures have been made by each country in subsectors related to ocean management.
+The data shows whether sectoral adaptation and mitigation measures have been made by each country- in their nationally determined contribution-  in subsectors related to ocean management.

 ### Source
 Climate Watch